As beekeepers we get asked lots of questions about honey: listed below are some of the most popular.

 How Do Bees Make Honey?

 Bees take nectar, which is a sweet sticky substance exuded by most flowers and some insects (honeydew), and mix it with enzymes from glands in their mouths.
 This nectar/enzyme mix is stored in hexagonal wax honey comb until the water content has been reduced to around 17%.
 When this level is reached, the cell is capped over with a thin layer of wax to seal it until the bees need it.
 This capping indicates to the beekeeper that the honey can be harvested.
 Capped honey can keep almost indefinitely.
 For the school swot: Sucrose (nectar) + inverters (bee enzyme) = fructose + glucose = honey.
 Perfectly edible honey comb was found in the tombs of the Pharaohs, over three thousand years old.
 How’s that for ‘Best Before Dates’.

 Does Honey Contain Additives?

-No. The only treatment is to filter to remove any wax debris produced during the extraction process.
+No. The only treatment is filtering honey to remove any wax debris produced during the extraction process.

 How Do Bees Make Wax?

 The youngest bees cluster in large numbers to raise their body temperature.
-Wax producing glands under their abdomen slowly secrete slivers of wax about the size of a pinhead.
+Wax-producing glands under their abdomens slowly secrete slivers of wax about the size of a pinhead.
 Other worker bees ‘harvest’ these wax scales and take them to the part of the hive requiring the new wax.
-Bees use about 6lb of honey to produce 1lb of wax.
+Bees use about 6 lb of honey to produce 1 lb of wax.

 What Is Royal Jelly?